joeboxes/fc/wiki/index.md

 #### data
-The data at a particular address can be interpreted as any type of data object (eg int, float, string), depending on the variable used to point at it.
+The data at a particular address can be interpreted as any type of data object (eg int, float, string) and any length (eg 1 byte, 4 bytes, 100 bytes), all depending on the variable used to point at it.
 The data itself could be used to store the address of another variable, or the address to an address to an address...

 #### instructions
 The data at an address can be interpreted as one of various (low-level) instructions, from simple statements like add the data from two addresses and put the result into a third address.
 The data could also be the address of a statement to be executed, or an offset to let the program counter 'jump' to a nearby memory location.